mraml/DiceAnotherDay/Dice/DieForTheColony.md

 ### 1. ATTACK
 - Target one of the center d6
 - Roll your d20
-- If you roll 11 or higher:
+- If you roll **11 or higher**:
   - **Ants**: Increase the target d6 by 1 (max 6)
   - **Grasshoppers**: Decrease the target d6 by 1 (min 1)
 - Your opponent may block with one of their unassigned d20s

 ### 2. DEFEND
-- When your opponent launches a Direct Assault, you may block with an unassigned d20
+- When your opponent launches an Attack, you may block with an unassigned d20
 - Both players roll their d20s
-- If blocker's roll equals or exceeds attacker's roll, the assault fails
+- If blocker's roll equals or exceeds attacker's roll, the attack fails
 - The blocking d20 is then considered used

 ### 3. MOBILIZE
 - Roll your d20 and announce the result
-- If you roll 14 or higher:
+- If you roll **14 or higher**:
   - **Ants**: Choose two adjacent center dice.
 Decrease one by 1 and increase the other by 2 (within limits of 1-6)
   - **Grasshoppers**: Choose two adjacent center dice.
 Increase one by 1 and decrease the other by 2 (within limits of 1-6)
 - Your opponent may use an unassigned d20 to DISRUPT the mobilization: